How to Enjoy Yamanouchi in Winter

 Seeing the snow monkeys of Jigokudani Yaen Koen is a highlight for many visitors to Nagano.
 It’s rare to see so many wild animals up close and personal, and everyone loves catching photos of them relaxing in hot spring baths or monkeying around with one another.
 Even when the snow begins to melt and the monkeys no longer need to take their long soaks in the hot spring, the park is well worth a visit.

 While you’re here, stop by Café Enza at the base of the trailhead for a bite to eat.
 They have a wide range of Japanese dishes along with some modern twists.
-The coffee is good and they have a variety of filling Japanese snacks, among which I recommend the fried satsumaimo (a type of Japanese sweet potato).
+The coffee is good and they have a variety of filling Japanese snacks, you cannot go past the fried satsumaimo (a type of Japanese sweet potato).

 See below for tips on driving to the monkey park.